 The history of the Seminary reveals the constant faithfulness of God in sustaining its testimony.
 Relying entirely on divine supply, the operation of the institution has continued on a faith basis.
 The doctrinal position of the Seminary as contained in the Doctrinal Statement adopted in 1924 and enlarged in 1952 has been rigidly maintained.
-Faculty and members of the Boards are required to endorse the doctrinal statement annually, and students must evince agreement with it.
+Faculty and members of the Boards are required to endorse the doctrinal statement annually.
 The distinctive features of the Seminary which called it into being have been preserved and improved with the passing years.